MyEtherWallet/knowledge-base/source/_posts/en/dapps/ipfs_guide.md

 <img src="/images/posts/diving-deeper/ensprocessing.png" width="80%">

 **Step 8.** You're done!
-Your website is now viewable by typing your .eth domain into the Opera Browser, or by adding .link to the end of it on your normal browser (i.e. myfavoritewallet.eth.link).
+Your website is now viewable by using your .eth domain name with MetaMask or the Unstoppable Domains browser extension, or by adding .link to the end of it on your normal browser (i.e. myfavoritewallet.eth.link).

 * * *